alicenguyen-qut/awsgenaihackathon/README.md

 ### Value Proposition

-MealBuddy replaces four separate tools — recipe search, meal planner, shopping list, and nutrition tracker — with a **single conversation**.
+MealBuddy brings recipe search, meal planning, shopping lists, and nutrition tracking together in a **single personalised conversation**.
 Set your dietary preferences once.
 From that point, every interaction is personalised:

 - Ask for a high-protein dinner → get a complete recipe with ingredients and steps
 - Say "plan my week" → seven days populate automatically via autonomous agent